seattleflu/documentation/SCAN.md

 - [Adding a new language](#adding-a-new-language)

 ## Return of results portal
-Currently, we return SCAN participant's results via a dedicated page for SCAN at the [UW LabMed SecureLink portal].
+Currently, we return SCAN participant's results via a dedicated page for SFS at the [UW LabMed SecureLink portal].
 (See the private [securelink GitHub repo].)

 A SCAN participant must provide their collection barcode and date of birth in order to retrieve their results.